 Handling design changes

-This is why in these scenarios using associative (also known as cross-reference, bridge, join, map, intersection, linking, pairing, pivot, transition or junction) tables is the better approach as they isolate the relationships in a separate table thus keeping the relationships explicit and the design more impervious to changes in businesses requirements.
+Therefore, in these scenarios using associative (also known as cross-reference, bridge, join, map, intersection, linking, pairing, pivot, transition or junction) tables is the better approach as they isolate the relationships in a separate table thus keeping the relationships explicit and the design more impervious to changes in businesses requirements.

 Using association tables

-ApexSQL Refactor is a free SQL Server Management Studio and Visual Studio add-in which formats and refactors SQL code using 11 code refactors and over 200 formatting options.
+ApexSQL Refactor is a SQL Server Management Studio and Visual Studio add-in which formats and refactors SQL code using 11 code refactors and over 200 formatting options.
 It expands wildcards, fully qualifies object names, renames SQL database objects and parameters without breaking dependencies and much more.

 To replace a one-to-many relationship with an association table using ApexSQL Refactor: